 About the Author:

 James Lawless is an award-winning Irish novelist, short story writer and poet who was born in the Liberties of Dublin.
 He is an arts graduate of University College Dublin and holds an MA in Communications from Dublin City University.
 He has broadcast his work on radio and writes book reviews for national newspapers.
 His awards include the Scintilla Welsh Open Poetry Competition, the WOW award, a Biscuit International Prize for short stories, the Cecil Day Lewis Award, a Hennessey award nomination for emerging fiction and an arts bursary award for a study of modern poetry.
-Two of his stories were also shortlisted for the Willesden and Bridport prizes and he was an award winner in the Colm Tóibín Short Story Awards (2020).
+He was published in the first Fish Anthology and two of his stories were shortlisted for the Willesden and Bridport prizes and he was an award winner in the Colm Tóibín Short Story Awards (2020).
 His books have been translated into several languages.

 His work has been commended by, among others, Jennifer Johnston (‘has a mighty thoughtful and penetrating capacity to make you gasp and rage and then burst out laughing’), Declan Kiberd (‘invents a new way of seeing the world’), Michael D Higgins, President of Ireland (‘His love for words and form is at all times discernible’), Carlo Gébler (‘gives deep literary pleasure’), the Hollywood actor and writer Gabriel Byrne (‘I highly recommend him’), Sunday Independent (‘Possessed of a lively, fleet-footed style that brims with intellect and poeticism, Lawless, an award- winning short story writer and poet, is an author who we should perhaps start taking more seriously’).

 The author divides his time between County Kildare and West Cork, and you can read more about him at https://jameslawless.net